 ⚠️ Ventura Update: Deactivating supplemental system fonts is not possible anymore in macOS Ventura.
 It looks like Apple has disabled this functionality and prevents Typeface from deactivating any system fonts, including the Noto fonts.
 If you want to be able to deactivate system fonts to clean up font lists please let Apple know by sending your feedback.

 Optional and required macOS system fonts

-While designing in Big Sur you’ve undoubtedly noticed that there are a lot of system fonts visible in the font pickers.
+While designing in Big Sur or later you’ve undoubtedly noticed that there are a lot of system fonts visible in the font pickers.
 The ‘Noto Sans’ family is most notorious, as it comes with many different variants.

 This can be annoying since they are cluttering your font lists and they might even slow down your design apps.
 Fortunately you can deactivate some of the macOS system fonts using Typeface to clean up the font pickers.

 MacOS comes with several system fonts of which some are required and some are optional.
 Typeface automatically imports these fonts and you can view them using the System tag.
 Option click on the User tag in the sidebar to view System fonts.